crodriguez1a/ml-nano/lessons.md

 	- color are interpeted as 3d array (width, height, depth)
 	- to peform convolution on a color image, filter becomes three dimensional as well
 	- Same calculation as before but with more dimensions
-	- each 3d filter is really just a stack as 3 2d layers
+	- each 3d filter is really just a stack of 3 2d layers
 	- filters can be fed as inputs to new layers
 	- Dense layers are fully connected whereas convolutional layers are only connected to a small subset of the previous layers
 	- both use inference the same way, weights and bias are intially randomly generated, thusly the filters and patters also